 The Indo-Persian connection is clearly manifested in the urban and classical music of Afghanistan.
 Our third panel in the series explores aspects of Indo-Persian musical confluence in Afghanistan in conversation with four senior scholars of music in Afghanistan.

-John Baily (Goldsmith University of London)
+John Baily (Goldsmiths, University of London)

 Lorraine Sakata (UCLA)